 Bartlesville’s Discovery 1 Park includes an 84-foot derrick — rebuilt and dedicated in 2008.
 The park’s first replica derrick was erected on the original site in 1948.

-The Cherokee Strip Regional Heritage Center tells the extraordinary story of settling the Cherokee Strip from a state-of-the-art facility that opened April 1, 2011.
+The Cherokee Strip Regional Heritage Center is an Oklahoma tells the extraordinary story of settling the Cherokee Strip from a state-of-the-art facility that opened April 1, 2011.
 Exhibits spotlight key industries that fostered the economic development of Northwest Oklahoma.
 The center, administered by the Oklahoma Historical Society, is fully accessible to all visitors.

 Among the petroleum exhibits is a portable drilling rig – mounted on a Ford truck –of George Failing, a pioneer in oilfield technology.
 Touring the 6,000 square feet of exhibit space, visitors will discover many other educational exhibits.
 Read more in this article about the center’s opening.

 The Conoco Museum opened May 12, 2007, in Ponca City.
 It includes five areas exhibiting the evolution of the company’s business identity, marketing – and innovative onshore and offshore technologies.

 One exhibit recreates a 1950s R&D laboratory; another depicts an outdoor scene of a “doodlebugger” at work; a third explains the technology behind the world’s first tension-leg offshore platform.

 These and other exhibits tell the story of a major oil company’s development from a small kerosene distributor serving 19th century pioneer America into a diversified global energy company.

 A March 1912 oil discovery on the Wheeler farm in Creek County started yet another Oklahoma oil boom.
 Thousands rushed into barren hill country to found a dozen towns.
 Drumright was in the heart of the oilfield.